STOK Gridiron 1-Burner Review

 We liked the Gridiron for its portability.
 We also appreciate the porcelain-coated cast iron grate, which sears well and is pleasingly non-stick.
-We didn't buy any of the separately sold grate inserts, but we think having that option is sweet and could potentially lead to some delicious culinary adventures.
+We didn't buy any of the separately-sold grate inserts, but we think having that option is sweet and could potentially lead to some delicious culinary adventures.
 The wheels on the Gridiron are flimsy plastic that bent and squished the first time out on rough terrain.
 We were able to bend them back into commission easily enough.
 The lid latch leaves something to be desired as well.
 It broke well into the testing process, but it also was bent back into place.
 If it did break permanently, storing it in the standing position would no longer be possible because the grates would fall out.
 Very disappointingly, the starter failed to work often and had to be lit with a long reach lighter.
-For nearly $200, we expect more durability.
+For the price we expect more durability.

 The Gridiron is a cool, versatile product that looks burly and grills nicely.
 We loved the system it has for going from a packed to standing position, and with versatile cooking purchase add-ons, you can turn this grill into nearly any type of cooker you desire.